 Moist von Lipwig has a similar relationship with Vimes.
 Lipwig is a criminal, and Vimes has every reason to be suspicious of him, but in this case he's actually attempting to accomplish something good.

+Claude Lebel, the man assigned to catch the eponymous assassin of The Day of the Jackal.
 After Lebel is introduced, the plot stops following the Jackal exclusively, and is as much Lebel's story as it is the Jackal's, so Lebel goes back and forth between being a Hero Antagonist, and a straight Hero.
 The Jackal goes back and forth between being a straight Villain and a Villain Protagonist.

 Ged, the protagonist from A Wizard Of Earthsea, serves as the Hero Antagonist to Tenar in the follow up book, The Tombs of Atuan.
-Tenar spends the entire book as a priestess to a cabal of evil spirits posing as gods, and when Ged clues her into that fact, she Heel Face Turns and sides with him—much to the chagrin of her old bosses.
+Tenar spends the entire book as a priestess to a cabal of evil spirits posing as gods, and when Ged clues her into that fact, she Heel Face Turns and sides with him — much to the chagrin of her old bosses.

-In the same series, Praetor Gell Kamemor is a Romulan patriot opposed to the Federation politically, but she adamantly disagrees with the notion of Romulan superiority promoted by the Tal Shiar and much of the military.
+Praetor Gell Kamemor is a Romulan patriot opposed to the Federation politically, but she adamantly disagrees with the notion of Romulan superiority promoted by the Tal Shiar and much of the military.
 She would rather resolve the conflict with the Federation in the diplomatic arena than on a battlefield.
 All of her scenes in the series show her as a Reasonable Authority Figure compared to the previous cadre of conniving and backstabbing Romulan politicians.